-In addition to his roles on Arrested Development, Royal Pains, Parks and Recreation, and others, Winkler has popped up in a few unexpected places in recent years.
+In addition to his roles on Barry, Arrested Development, Royal Pains, Parks and Recreation, and more, Winkler has popped up in a few unexpected places in recent years.
 He appeared for a brief second in the music video for MGMT’s “Your Life Is a Lie” in 2013.
 He later showed up at a Los Angeles music festival to play the cowbell with the band, too.

 6. Henry Winkler won his first Emmy at the age of 72.